 Pedestrian Crosswalk Warning Light Systems | GOOD, BETTER, BEST

-In 2015, 5,376 pedestrians were killed in traffic crashes in the United States.
-This averages to one crash-related pedestrian death every 1.6 hours.1 In March, 2017 a report released by the Governors Highway Safety Association shows that the number of pedestrians killed in traffic jumped 11 percent in 2016, to nearly 6,000—the biggest single-year increase in pedestrian fatalities ever, and the highest number in more than two decades.
+[Updated Jan.
+23, 2019] In 2017, 5,977 pedestrians were killed in traffic crashes in the United States, 16% of all traffic fatalities.
+This is a 1.7% increase in pedestrian fatalities from 2016 1 and averages to about one crash-related pedestrian death every 1.6 hours.
 Forward thinking cities and municipalities with a Vision Zero strategy of achieving zero pedestrian deaths are installing lighted crosswalks to help make public crossings safer environments for pedestrians.

 When Designing a Lighted Crosswalk, The Goal is to Save Lives with The Most Effective Solution

 When it comes to achieving pedestrian safety with lighted crosswalks, the goal isn’t to save money—it’s to save lives!
 Each situation is also different and therefore, requires a unique solution.
 For example: 2-Lane school zone crosswalks in residential neighborhoods; 4-Lane un-controlled intersections on busy city thoroughfares; multi-level shopping mall parking structures with interior walkways; city park trails that traverse several roads; public venues with multi-point parking lot entrances—just to name a few situations.
 Understanding that each pedestrian crossings requires a specific design that takes into account all of its needs is important.
 Ideally the effectiveness of the system, and not its costs will determine which system is selected.